62% Confirm Porch Pirate Plague in New Survey

 51% of respondents have asked a neighbor for help retrieving a package when they weren’t home

 Nextdoor further reports that residents in a neighborhood often use Nextdoor messaging to warn each other about package theft and in some instances, help police catch the thieves by providing photos, video and follow-up location information.

 USPS and Amazon Step Up to Combat Porch Pirates

 Responding to the growing problem of porch pirates’ theft of delivered packages, both the United States Postal Service (USPS) and Amazon have developed different approaches to prevent these crimes.

 The USPS just launched a new program called Informed Delivery.
 The program offers an upgraded version of their tracking system.
 Now you can receive text alerts and daily emails with package delivery updates.
 They will even send you images of arriving packages and letters.
 No tracking number needed.

 Amazon recently debuted their Amazon Locker program.
 With Amazon Locker, you ship a package to a business that has contracted with Amazon to serve as a package receiving location.
 You or your package recipient receive a code via text when the package arrives.
 You input the code into the locker and presto – it pops open.
 You take your package and leave.
 The now-empty locker is ready to store someone else’s package and send them a brand-new code.
 This offers people who are away from home all day or who live in an apartment a way to safely get packages at a place and time convenient for them.

 Amazon also offers an in-home delivery option called Amazon Key.
 It allows an Amazon delivery person to gain temporary access into your home to drop off a package.
 However, it requires the purchase of a kit that includes a security camera and a coded lock device for your door.

 Whether or not you decide to opt for one of these programs, there are additional security measures you can take to thwart porch pirates.
-Here are some we at Deep Sentinel find helpful.
+Here are some more tips to prevent thefts of delivered packages we at Deep Sentinel find helpful.